MA-Abahmane/MA-Abahmane/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Amine </h1>
-<h3 align="center">I am Amine Abahmane, a software engineer fueled by ambition, empowered by a relentless quest for knowledge, and unwavering in my confidence to shape the future of technology.</h3>
+<h3 align="center">I am Mohamed Amine Abahmane, a software engineer fueled by ambition, empowered by a relentless quest for knowledge, and unwavering in my confidence to shape the future of technology.</h3>

 - 🌱 I’m currently learning **JavaScript, HTML/CSS**